 - Primary and secondary DNS

 - NetMask

 - Gateway address for node0

-- IP address for node1

-- Gateway address for node1

 Confirm that the IP address for the management network (ibiz0) is correct.

 After you have entered the network information, click Continue.
 After a short delay, the LICENSE INFORMATION window appears.

 7. You can upload a new license key now or later from the Product License page.
 To do so later, click Continue.